Jim Leighton: Return to Scotland

 In March 1992 Iain Munro signed him for Dundee for a £200,000 fee.
 He played in the last dozen league games of the season winning the title in the Scottish second tier and promotion to the top flight.
 He was out of favour at Dens Park after Simon Stainrod replaced Munro as manager.
 Leighton had another non-playing loan spell at Sheffield United.

 His career was revitalised after Alex Miller signed him for Hibernian in summer 1993, Leighton playing over 150 games and missing only one league match in four seasons.
 He played in the 1993 Scottish League Cup Final defeat to Rangers.
-He was recalled to the Scottish national team, collecting 23 of his 91 Scotland caps at Hibs.
+He was recalled to the Scotland national team, collecting 23 of his 91 Scotland caps at Hibs.
 He later said he played the best football of his career in his spell at Easter Road and rated Miller the second-best manager he played under.

 In 1997 Leighton returned to Aberdeen, where he featured regularly for another three seasons and reached 500 appearances for the club in 1998.
-He was captain in the 2000 Scottish League Cup Final defeat to Celtic.
+He was captain in the 2000 Scottish League Cup final defeat to Celtic.

-He retired from playing after the 2000 Scottish Cup Final defeat by Rangers.
+He retired from playing after the 2000 Scottish Cup final defeat by Rangers.
 In that game he was substituted after three minutes, suffering a broken jaw in a challenge from Rod Wallace (requiring the insertion of metal plates into his face).
 With no substitute goalkeeper available, forward Robbie Winters took over in goal and Aberdeen lost 4–0.
 Leighton's final league appearance that season meant that he set the record for the oldest player in the Scottish Premier League at 41 years and 302 days (since broken by Andy Millen in 2007).

 In July 2000 he was given a testimonial against Middlesbrough, the same opponent as in his first appearance for Aberdeen in a 1978 friendly; however he could not actually play in the match due to recovering from his cup final injury.
 He released his autobiography the same year.
 In 2004 he was inducted into the club's Hall of Fame.